plucdrol/closure-compiler-maven-plugin/README.md

 Before we can worry about that, we need to specify where to put the generated source map:

-* [closureSourceMapName](https://blutorange.github.io/closure-compiler-maven-plugin/minify-mojo.html#closureSourceMapName): Path and file name of the source map, **relative**  to the directory of the `outputFileName`.
+* [closureSourceMapName](https://blutorange.github.io/closure-compiler-maven-plugin/minify-mojo.html#closureSourceMapName): Path and file name of the source map, **relative**  to the directory of the `outputFilename`.

 Now we can worry about the paths mentioned above.
 The first two are easy: we know the location of the minified file and the source map files, so we just use the corresponding relative paths.
 And normally, both the minified file and the source map are put inside the same directory.